twalker7/Employee-directory-12/README.md

 ## Usage

-Start this app by Opening the command line and executing ' npm start' or 'node server' The User will then receive a menu prompt.
+Start this app by Opening the command line and executing ' npm start' or 'node server.'
+The User will then receive a menu prompt.
 Follow the directions of each prompt object to navigate the application and receive a graphical response in the terminal window